UCSF-DataSci/ds217-01-successful-setup-sarahmughal/reflection.md

 ## 3. What are you most looking forward to or tentative about?
 [What excites you about programming/data science?
 What concerns or uncertainties do you have?]
+I am excited to learn more about the emerging research and applications of data science and artificial intelligence to healthcare datasets!

 ## 4. Share something you enjoy!
 [Drop a link to something you really enjoy - could be a website, article, video, project, hobby, book, podcast, or anything else you're into]